 Get familiar with the dangerous goods regulation and advise others

-The shipment of nearly all lithium-based batteries must pass section 38.3 of the UN Manual of Tests and Criteria.
+Lithium batteries are dangerous goods and transporting them is only permitted with UN 38.3 certification according to the UN Manual of Tests and Criteria.
 The International Air Transport Association (IATA) assists by publishing the IATA Dangerous Goods Regulations (DGR) that helps classify, mark, pack, label and document dangerous shipments.
-DGR is recognized by all major airlines and the guidelines are based on international and national air regulations as well as on airline-specific requirements.
+DGR is recognized by all major airlines.

+Since 2016, lithium batteries can no longer be carried in passenger aircraft as cargo.
 Under DGR, the packaging instructions (PI) are organized into PI 965 to PI 970.
-PI 965 covers Li-ion cells and battery packs only while PI 966 includes Li-ion installed in equipment and PI 967 combines Li-ion with equipment.
+PI 965 covers Li-ion cells and battery packs only, while PI 966 includes Li-ion installed in equipment, and PI 967 combines Li-ion with equipment.
 Because of higher lithium content, lithium-metal batteries are handled separately under PI 968 to 970.
 (Most lithium-metal are non-rechargeable.)
-The paper also describes what a traveler can take on an aircraft.

-Table 1: Packaging Instruction 965 covering Sections II, IB and IA: Shipment of loose Li-ion cells and battery packs.
+Table 2: Packaging Instruction 965 covering Sections II, IB and IA.
+Shipment of loose Li-ion cells and battery packs.

 State-of-charge Limits: Li-ion must be shipped at a state-of-charge of no more than 30% of the rated capacity.
 This does not apply to batteries packed with or contained in equipment.